Teaching and Learning

 Science and Digital Technologies

 St Bede's Primary School is a BYOD school and the majority of students use their own an iPad or iPad mini to assist in their research, learning and skills development.
-In addition, the school has a bank of iPads for use in the classrooms in order to ensure all students are able to learn using this 21st Century tool.
+In addition, the school has a bank of iPads for use in the classrooms in order to ensure all students are able to learn using 21st Century tools.
 The school aims to ensure that all students are competent and confident in using digital technologies to enhance their learning.
 Students are able to connect their iPads wirelessly to the class large screen TV and class printer to showcase their work.
 The introduction to coding and robotics has been supported by the inclusion of STEAM resources including programmable robots (Mindstorms, Spheros, Bluebots) and a 3D printer.

 The study of Creative Arts is key to engaging students to inquire, communicate and express their responses to learning experiences.
 Students study Music, Dance, Drama and Visual Art in infants and primary rotations and also in focused lessons.
 There is optional access to private in-school piano, violin and cello lessons with a specialist teacher.
 The school participates in key creative experiences in Braidwood including the Braidwood Show, The Two Fires Festival, The Heritage Festival, The Braidwood Writers Festival and in school annual performances and exhibits.